lammps/lammps/doc/src/fix_modify.rst

 .. note::

-   For most fixes that suppport the *virial* keyword, the default setting is *no*.
+   For most fixes that support the *virial* keyword, the default setting is *no*.
 For a few it is *yes*, when a user would expect that to be the case.
 The doc page of each fix gives the default.